kireerik/refo/README.md

 This example does nothing with each individual `.html` file.
 So these files are not saved to the `staticDirectory` folder.

-> As a propbably more meaningful but still simple example you could make some changes to the files and save them to a dedicated folder for example.
+> As a probably more meaningful but still simple example you could make some changes to the files and save them to a dedicated folder for example.

 The `handlers` property can be an object or a function.
 When it is a function the `options` property is passed as the first parameter to this function which can return the handler object.